Whitetail season is upon us

 Statistics show that serious accidents are quite rare during the hunting season, however mishaps do occur.
 Perhaps our greatest concern apart from falling asleep in the tree stand, would be muscle strain and body fatigue.
 After trekking five miles or more up and down the mountains each day, aches and pains are part of the deal and injury a possibility.
 Simple stretching exercises in the morning helps your body get loosened-up and ready for an enjoyable day in the backwoods.
 Good luck this fall and may the spirit of local legend Rick ‘Whitetail Guru’ Poulin be with you in your travels.

-25 thoughts on “Whitetail season is upon us”
+25 Replies to “Whitetail season is upon us”

 1. Off to the annual pilgrimage in search of Mr Moose (well baby moose again this year) followed by a week of beaver and muskrat trapping followed by 2 weeks for deer hunting followed by another 22 weeks of trapping.